MarcGrol/golangAnnotations/README.md

   - unmarshall request
   - call business logic
   - marshall response
-  - write).
+  - write response

-In addition, typestrong test functions are generated.
+In addition, typestrong test functions are generated that ease testing of your rest operations.

 The same "annotation"-approach is used to ease event-sourcing.